Welcome

 My Rights: What are they?

 * The above files are password protected for the use of North Moody SD members only.
 The user name is guest.
 For the password, look at your recent invoice for 2024.
-The password begins with 121-31645 followed immediately by the second word in the sentence below the Salutation in the most recent annual letter of Dec 2023/Jan 2024.
+The password begins with 121-31645 followed immediately by the second word in the sentence below the Salutation in the annual letter of Dec 2023/Jan 2024.
 (This password format is required by the webhost.)

 The business address of this association is: